The Secrets of Love: Plot summary

 The Dashwood sisters, Ellie, Abby and Georgie go to London to visit their father, Max Dashwood, who is divorced to their mother.
 After spending the day in the dungeons, they go to father’s new flat, where he lives with Pandora, his new wife.
 They meet Blake Goodman – Pandora’s nephew.
 Georgie gets a birthday present and the girls come back to Brighton.
 Abby goes to the XS club, but she tells everyone she's going to the hospital because her boyfriend had an accident.
 Her mother discovers it and won't let Abby go out with friends for a month.

 Few days later, Blake calls Ellie and tells her that Max is in the hospital.
 Ellie, Abby and their mother, Julia, go to London to visit Mr. Dashwood.
 Unfortunately, he dies and Abby blames Pandora of killing her dad.
 Pandora blames Julia, but ladies explain everything and talk about funeral details.

 Georgie comes back home (she was at the zorbing session, which was present from Tom) and she’s really upset.
 Few days later Max’s lawyer comes to Holly House and tells Julia that she and her daughters have to move out, because the house is Pandora’s property.
 Davina, Julia's mother, arrives to Holly House and tells her daughter that, they can move to Norfolk to her grandma's house.

 Abby discovers that, in Norfolk there are no clubs, discos and cinemas.
 She meets a girl called Chloe at school and they become friends.
 Chloe brings Abby for a concert of a local group and they meet Nick Mayes, who falls in love with Abby.
 Unfortunately, Chloe has a crush on Nick so Abby doesn't want to hurt her feelings by going out with him, even though she likes Nick.

 One day, Abby meets Hunter Meade-Holman - son of local politician.
 She falls in love with him and they become a couple after few days.
 Nick doesn't want to look at Abby kissing Hunter and tells her about it.
 She doesn't care about him.
 Once, Hunter takes Abby out and offers to go to his house.
-He wants to make love with her, but Abby doesn't agree.
+He wants to have sex with her, but Abby doesn't agree.
 Hunter breaks up with her and Abby comes back home on foot.
 Luckily, Nick finds her and she tells him about everything.